grafana/grafana-infinity-datasource/docs/installation.md

 ### Install using helm chart

-If you use helm chart to provision grafana, use the following config to install the plugin
+If you use [grafana helm chart](https://github.com/grafana/helm-charts/blob/grafana-6.32.12/charts/grafana/values.yaml#L482) to provision grafana, use the following config to install the plugin

 ```yml
 plugins: